 Address: 2 Lanesborough Place SW 1, London SW1X 7TA, United Kingdom

-Cardinal Place, which built in 2006 and is located across from Westminster Cathedral, has a number of eateries, banks, and stores, including a Marks and Spencer.
-In front of Westminster City Hall, farther down the street, there is a sizable House of Fraser department store (formerly the Army & Navy).
+Cardinal Place, built in 2006 and located across from Westminster Cathedral, has several eateries, banks, and stores, including a Marks and Spencer.
+Further down the street, in front of Westminster City Hall, there is a sizable House of Fraser department store (formerly the Army & Navy).

 The Department for Business, Energy and Industrial Strategy building, the Windsor House offices of Transport for London, and the former New Scotland Yard building are all located at the Broad Sanctuary end (headquarters of the Metropolitan Police Service from 1967 to 2016).